Belize Private Island Resort Community Involvement

 Ray Caye’s Contribution

-- So what will be done with the funds that Ray Caye donated to FoH?
+So what have we done with the funds that Ray Caye donated to FoH?
 That is detailed in the list of items below:

-- At least 25% of the funds will be dedicated to implement priority activity(s) resulting from public consults (e.g seaweed farming, crab farming, more coral work, potential new ideas)
+- At least 25% of the funds was dedicated to implement priority activity(s) resulting from public consults (e.g seaweed farming, crab farming, more coral work, potential new ideas)

 - Events/outreach coordinator dedicated to organization and dissemination of all events/activities inclusive of guarantee articles in the Placencia Breeze before and/or after specific events, highlighting the generous donation.